 “EET did what many funders would not and put their trust in an early-career researcher with a new idea.
 Thanks to them, this idea has become an impactful reality.”

-Dr. Jen Jones, Head of Programmes, Galapagos Conservation Trust
+Dr. Jen Jones, CEO, Galapagos Conservation Trust

 Increased local capacity